Programs and Services

 For more info call 504-1811 or email

-CMHA Alberta Southeast Region’s Housing First program employs 3 outreach workers and 1 team leader who provide intensive case management and support to individuals participating in the program.
+CMHA Alberta Southeast Region’s PSH program employs 1 Team Leader, 2 Intensive Case Managers and multiple support staff members who provide case management and support to individuals participating in the program.

 For more information: